NOAA Climate Change Web Portal

 A key approach for examining climate, especially how it will change in the future, uses complex computer models of the climate system that include atmosphere, ocean, sea ice and land components.
 Some models also include additional aspects of the earth system, including chemistry and biology.

 The Climate Change Portal is a web interface developed by the NOAA Physical Sciences Laboratory to access and display the immense volumes of climate and earth system model output that informed the Intergovernmental Panel on Climate Change (IPCC).
 The global climate model experiments and output used in the IPCC reports have been coordinated through the Coupled Model Intercomparison Project (CMIP), including CMIP5 and the recently released CMIP6 simulations.
-In addition, fields from three CMIP5 models were used to drive a high-resolution model in the Northwest (NW) Atlantic Ocean, dynamically downscaling ocean conditions in the Gulf of Mexico and along the US east coast.
-Output from CMIP5, CMIP6 and the NW Atlantic downscaled simulations can be accessed via the links below:CMIP5: Land and Rivers Oceans and Marine Ecosystems NW Atlantic Dynamical Downscaling CMIP6: Oceans and Marine Ecosystems
+In addition, fields from three CMIP5 models were used to drive high-resolution regional ocean model in the Northwest (NW) Atlantic Ocean and along the US West coast, dynamically downscaling ocean conditions in the Gulf of Mexico and the California Current System (CS) respectively.CMIP5: Land and Rivers Oceans and Marine Ecosystems NW Atlantic Dynamical Downscaling California CS Dynamical Downscaling CMIP6: Oceans and Marine Ecosystems

 The portal was designed with the idea that more variables, experiments, statistics, and features can be added in the future.